6 Simple Craft Ideas Using Everyday Household Items

 Easy Craft Ideas for Moms Who Have Nothing on Hand

-As a mom, I’ve had those moments when I wanted to get crafty with my kids, but I didn’t have any fancy craft supplies, and I was clueless about what to create with the limited supplies I had.
-But since I started crafting with my kids, I’ve discovered other ways to still create without needing so much, and it’s been amazing knowing this.
+As a mom, I’ve had those days when I wanted to craft with my kids, but I didn’t have any supplies around and was clueless about what to create with the limited ones I had and had no idea that I could actually use household items.
+But since I started actively crafting with my kids, I’ve discovered other ways to still create with my kids without needing many store-bought supplies, and it’s been time-saving and cost-effective knowing this.

 2. Magazine Collage Art